How to Apply | Optometry

 - Applicants who have been out of school for more than 2 years may submit a letter of evaluation from a direct supervisor or laboratory manager in lieu of a college instructor

 - Committee letters will be accepted as long as it includes the required letters of evaluation

-- Respond thoughtfully to the supplemental questions for Pacific University College of Optometry within the OptomCAS application
+- Respond thoughtfully to the essays and supplemental questions for Pacific University College of Optometry within the OptomCAS application

 - You may use the optional essay as an opportunity to provide any additional pertinent information (academic, personal or application related) that you think the Admissions Committee should take into consideration while evaluating your application